-Buckinghamshire Lace was fine & expensive.
-The Makers were tied to one Dealer who supplied the Thread and the Patterns and then sold the Product.
-When the Dealers Fees had been paid the Lacemakers had very little from the London Trade.
-Noted Dealers in Amersham were William Stalham, 1653, Daniel Anderson, 1690, Henry Hopper, 1721, Giles Child, 1757, William Morten, 1792, James Brickwell, 1823 & Isabella Brickwell who dealt until 1830.
+Buckinghamshire Lace was Fine & Expensive.
+The Makers were tied to one Dealer who supplied the Thread and the Patterns & then sold the Product.
+When the Dealers Fees had been Paid the Lacemakers had very little from the London Trade.
+Noted Dealers in Amersham were William Stalham, 1653, Daniel Anderson, 1690, Henry Hopper, 1721, Giles Child, 1757, William Morten, 1792, James Brickwell, 1823 & Isabella Brickwell who Dealt until 1830.

 Black Lace known as Amersham Veil, is recorded in 1792.
 Making Black Lace really strained the eyes because the threads did not cast a contrasting shadow as they crossed over each other.
 Fine Black Lace was exported to Paris for risque underwear.
 Blond Lace was made in the Almshouses in Amersham and sent to London for Queen Victoria’s Trousseau.